dojo/docs/releasenotes/migration-2.0.rst

 store.fetch(...)                   store.query() returns Deferred
 ================================   =================================

-In order to aid transistion, there are two modules that are available:
+In order to aid transition, there are two modules that are available:

 * :ref:`dojo/store/DataStore <dojo/store/DataStore>` - Can convert a legacy ``dojo.data`` API store and make it appear
   to be a native ``dojo/store``.